-Utah peace officers can legally arrest someone with a warrant.
+UT peace officers can legally arrest someone with a warrant.
 They can also arrest someone when a public offense is committed in their presence.
 They may also arrest someone when a felony has been committed, and they have reasonable cause to believe that the suspect committed it.
 When a peace officer believes that someone committed an offense and they are concerned that they may flee the jurisdiction, destroy evidence or be a danger to themselves or other people.
-Utah also allows peace officers to arrest someone for driving drunk, stealing goods or committing library theft.
+The state also allows peace officers to arrest someone for driving drunk, stealing goods or committing library theft.

-Any Utah peace officer can legally arrest someone in the state.
-Peace officer as defined by the state of Utah include “any sheriff or deputy sheriff, chief of police, police officer, or marshal of any county, city, or town; any police officer employed by any college or university; investigators for the Motor Vehicle Enforcement Division; investigators for the Department of Insurance, Fraud Division; special agents or investigators employed by the attorney general, district attorneys, and county attorneys; and employees of the Department of Natural Resources designated as peace officers by law.”
+Any UT peace officer can legally arrest someone in the state.
+Peace officer as defined by the state include “any sheriff or deputy sheriff, chief of police, police officer, or marshal of any county, city, or town; any police officer employed by any college or university; investigators for the Motor Vehicle Enforcement Division; investigators for the Department of Insurance, Fraud Division; special agents or investigators employed by the attorney general, district attorneys, and county attorneys; and employees of the Department of Natural Resources designated as peace officers by law.”

 Many arrest and criminal records will stay on a criminal record forever.
 Capital and serious offenses cannot be removed.
 However, lesser crimes can be expunged and sealed from public view.
 After the offender completes his or her sentencing, they must still wait 10, 7, 5, 4, or 3 years before they can apply for expungement.
-Utah’s expungement law can be complicated, and if they have too many infractions on their record, they may have trouble getting any of them expunged also.
+The state’s expungement law can be complicated, and if they have too many infractions on their record, they may have trouble getting any of them expunged also.

 Yes.
-Utah does allow expungement/sealing of arrests and criminal records however the laws are complicated, and offenders must comply with a long list of requirements first.
+UT does allow expungement/sealing of arrests and criminal records however the laws are complicated, and offenders must comply with a long list of requirements first.
 There are different waiting periods after someone completes his or her sentencing before they can apply for the sealing of their records.

-For the year 2017, Utah recorded 116,796 arrests.
+For the year 2017, 116,796 arrests were recorded.
 This figure represents a 3.9% increase from the previous year.
 Of that total, 37,084 were Group B offenses, and of those, 26,298 were committed by men, the rest women.